MeghVyas3132/MeghOS-Portfolio/DEPLOYMENT.md

 - Use format: `https://drive.google.com/file/d/FILE_ID/view`

 ### Content Not Updating?
-- If you made changes via Admin Mode and then redeployed, they're lost
+- If you made changes via Edit Mode and then redeployed, they're lost
 - Update the code directly and commit to GitHub instead

 ## Post-Deployment